 Child Protective Services referred a mother and her 16 yr. old daughter to the SAFE Program for support, navigation and linkage.
 CPS did not want to open a case due to the daughter's significant mental health issues.
 While the daughter was being treated at an inpatient facility outside of Sacramento, her first hospitalization, the SAFE Family Advocate supported the mother to effectively advocate for her daughter and connected her to a local service provider.
 The Youth Advocate supported the daughter during her hospitalization and upon her return home.
-The Family Advocate and Youth Advocate were essential in supporting the family make a successful discharge and transition home. advocacy, direct client support services and advocacy, as well as training services to children, youth, transition age youth and their families.
+The Family Advocate and Youth Advocate were essential in supporting the family make a successful discharge and transition home. children's system of care.
+The SAFE Program promotes the DBHS mission to effectively provide quality mental health services to children, youth, transition age youth and families in Sacramento County.
+SAFE advocates promote family member as well as youth consumer involvement and partnership in the mental health system.
+This is accomplished through system advocacy, direct client support services and advocacy, as well as training services to children, youth, transition age youth and their families.
 Mental Health Respite Programs: The following three programs were added to the Wellness and Recovery Center Work Plan in Fiscal Year 2015-16.
-They originated as mental health respite programs funded through the time-limited MHSA Innovation Project 1: Respite Partnership Collaborative.
+They originated as mental health respite programs funded through the time-limited MHSA Innovation Project 1: Respite Partnership

+Collaborative.
 With support from the MHSA Steering Committee, these programs transitioned to sustainable CSS funding during FY 2015-16.

 The Mental Health Crisis Respite Center, administered by TLCS, Inc., promotes stabilization for adults experiencing a mental health crisis by providing voluntary 24-hour/7 day-a-week mental health crisis respite services that can be accessed on a drop-in basis in a warm and supportive community-based setting.
-Primary program goal is provide a stable and supportive environment so the "guest" is better positioned to explore their crisis with a solution oriented mindset.
-Every guest leaves with an individualized resource plan.

-Success: Crisis Respite
+Primary program goal is provide a stable and Success: Crisis Respite